Agoric/documentation/main/ertp/ERTP-Guide/IssuersAndMints.md

     - Split a single `payment` into two new `payments`, A and B, according to the `paymentAmountA` argument's value.
-In other words, the result has A equal to `paymentAmountA` and B equal to the original `payment` minus `paymentAmountA'.
+In other words, the result has A equal to `paymentAmountA` and B equal to the original `payment` minus `paymentAmountA`.
       The original `payment` argument is burned.
 If the original `payment` is a promise, the operation happens when the promise resolves.
     - ```js
       const { quatloosMint, quatloosIssuer, quatloosAmountMath } = makeIssuerKit('quatloos');